This healing process generally occurs when we are asleep, particularly when we are experiencing rapid eye movement.

 Under a guided process, the upsetting emotion fades into the past and loses its power to disturb.
 It has been processed.

 EMDR has been successfully used to treat a range of conditions, including panic attacks, depression, addictions and eating disorders, pain relief, self-esteem and performance anxiety.
-As recommended by NICE (the National Institute for Health and Care Excellence), and WHO (The World Health Organisation), it is an effective therapy for dealing with many different kinds of trauma.
+As recommended by NICE (the National Institute for Health and Care Excellence), and WHO (The World Health Organisation), it is effective for dealing with many different kinds of trauma and works both face to face and using online therapy.